Apple Watch stuck on verifying or preparing watchOS update? Let’s fix it.

 #3 Verify that your Apple Watch is charging and connected to power

-The watch needs to connect to its power source whenever you update your Apple Watch.
-To run the update, your Apple Watch must have at least 50% of its battery charged.
+The watch must connect to its power source whenever you update your Apple Watch.
+To run the update, your Apple Watch must charge at least 50% of its battery.

 But if your Apple Watch is charging and its battery is at 50% or more, check its WiFi settings (if possible.)